stephenfrench9/pytest/README.md

 [basic usage section](https://factoryboy.readthedocs.io/en/stable/introduction.html#basic-usage)
 of the factoryboy plugin.

-The rest of this factoryboy section is done from the djnago shell.
+The rest of this factoryboy section is done from the Django shell.
 ```
 python mysite/manage.py shell
 ```